odatahq/feedback/README.md

 Have any feedback for us?
 [File an issue on this repo](https://github.com/odatahq/Feedback/issues/new) and we will get back to you as soon as we can.

-### Support for ODataHQ free accounts
+### Public Issue Tracking for ODataHQ

-If you have a Free ODataHQ account and need support please [File an issue on this repo](https://github.com/odatahq/Feedback/issues/new) and we will get back to you as soon as we can.
+If have an issue with any ODataHQ related products please [File an issue on this repo](https://github.com/odatahq/Feedback/issues/new) and we will get back to you as soon as we can.

 Remember this is a public forum, do not share any sensitive information regarding your account.